Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 <img src="images/BettingSim.png" width="700">
 </p>

-The "bet the home team every time" strategy is in blue, while the system I chose to utilize the model's predictions is in red.
+The "bet the home team every time" strategy is in blue, while the system utilizing the model's predictions is in red.
 The vertical dotted lines represent the end of the 2018 season.
 You can see that the "bet the home team every time" system had a great profit the first season, but actually lost money on the second season.
 While the system using the model's predictions profited about $1500 each of the two seasons.
 Below is a table summarizing the results:

 Classification and Payout Thresholds | Sim.
 Profit | Sim.
 Profit per Bet | Estimated Profit per Bet from Cost/Benefit Analysis
 --- | :---: | :---: | :---: